 - Get Involved

-You will soon find yourself in a forest thick with willows and maple trees.
-It may seem quiet here in the forest, but you are not alone: deer, rabbits, squirrels and chipmunks are likely to cross your path.
-Summer foliage creates a canopy over the trail that, in many sections, shields you from the withering sun.
-A wide variety of bird species make their homes in these trees.
-If you're cross-country skiing here in winter, this trail is nothing short of a snowy wonderland.
+From the bridge, the trail passes through the towns of Bunker Hill, Miami, and Cassville, offering a bounty of dense forests, water views, and wildlife.
+You will find yourself in a forest thick with willows and maple trees.
+It may seem quiet here in the forest, but you are not alone: deer, rabbits, squirrels, and chipmunks are likely to cross your path.
+Many different species of birds make their homes in these trees.
+If you’re cross-country skiing here in winter, this path is nothing short of a snowy wonderland.

-The trail continues through the forest canopy, passing small farms and rural homesteads that periodically pop into view.
-This segment ends in the small farming community of Cassville; a trailhead with parking is provided at the intersection of 931 and 35.
-The city of Kokomo is paving the section south of the trailhead and will eventually tie the Nickel Plate Trail into their trail system in the city.
+The trail continues through the forest canopy, passing small farms and rural homesteads that periodically pop into view as it passes through the small farming community of Cassville and ends at a trailhead with parking at the intersection of IN 931 and US 35.

 Rode 34 miles of the trail this weekend.
 Weather was cool with only a slight breeze.
 We started in Rochester and rode to Denver and back on Saturday.
 The trail gets prettier as you ride south.
 If you have limited time or energy start at Peru and ride south from there.
 Entire trail is clean paved and well maintained with benches about every 5 miles or so.
 Limited restrooms but plenty of remote areas for emergency use.